Dr. Albright has spent her career focused on the growing intersection between sociology, psychology, and technology.

 Working across the disciplines of Sociology, Psychology, and Engineering – Dr. Albright’s unique approach has made her a sought-after keynote speaker on innovation and the social and psychological impacts of technology by companies like IBM, SAP, Oncor, Oracle and major energy conferences including Distributech, CS Week, DARPA, Data Center Dynamics and many others.
 She is a noted thought leader and media expert on the transformation of society and business by digital technologies, and the changing workforce.
 Dr. Albright has appeared on multiple national media interviews for the Today Show, CNN, NBC Nightly News, CBS, Dr. Phil, The Wall Street Journal, New York Times, Time, Newsweek and many others.

 Dr. Albright has been a lecturer and research scientist at USC since 2002 in Sociology, Psychology and the Viterbi School of Engineering.
-She now teaches courses on the psychology of interactive media for the USC Dept. of Psychology and Sustainable Infrastructure in the Viterbi School of Engineering.
+She now teaches courses on the psychology of interactive media for the USC Dept. of Applied Psychology and Sustainable Infrastructure in the Viterbi School of Engineering.

 While at USC, she put her unique skills to work on the problem of energy and the newly emerging smart grid, which combines the energy infrastructure, information technology, and consumer behavior.
 She co-wrote and won a $121 million Smart Grid Demonstration Grant from the Dept of Energy, in collaboration with the L.A.
 Dept of Water and Power, the USC Information Sciences Institute (ISI), the Jet Propulsion Lab (JPL) and UCLA.
 As the lead of the Behavioral piece, Dr. Albright assembled a cutting-edge team of professionals from Communications, Computer Science, Psychology, Sociology, and Gaming.
 She took a cutting edge approach to energy conservation and demand response by employing a combination of approaches including social listening through data mining, gaming and social influence strategies to change consumer energy behavior and encourage the adoption of smart meters.
 Her project was the only one in the country which included a behavioral component.